avi-l/examples/README.md

 There are some AWS CloudFormation templates inside the aws folder

-In react and node folders are some components built to handle user login with aws cognito api, interactive user profile components, etc..
+In react and node folders are some components built to handle user login with aws cognito api, an instant messenger (chat) app, and some interactive user profile components, etc..